Extending edge-colorings of distance-2 matchings in the hypercube: Introduction

 The special case of the statement where $G = Q_{d-1}$ and $m=1$ implies Conjecture \ref{hypercube}.

 The proof is based on the following result by Borodin, Kostochka, and Woodall:

-\begin{theorem} \cite{Kostochka} Let $G$ be bipartite graph and $f(e)=\max\{d(u),d(w)\}$ for each edge $e=uw$ in $G$.
-If we assign to each edge $e$ of $G$ a color list $L(e)$ of size at least $f(e)$, then $G$ has a proper edge coloring in which the color of each edge $e$ belongs to its list $L(e)$. \end{theorem}
+\begin{theorem} \cite{Kostochka} Let $G$ be a bipartite graph and set $f(e)=\max\{d(u),d(w)\}$ for each edge $e=uw$ in $G$.
+If we assign to each edge $e$ of $G$ a color list $L(e)$ of size at least $f(e)$, then $G$ has a proper edge-coloring in which the color of each edge $e$ belongs to its list $L(e)$. \end{theorem}